adaltas/katacoda-scenarios/docker/docker-basics/step3.md

+## Step 3 - Run a command inside a container

 1. Run the Alpine Linux container using `docker run alpine`

   `alpine` is a minimal Docker image based on Alpine Linux with only 5 MB in size!